Shooting of Tippecanoe County judge was gang-related hit, authorities say

 Meyer

-The following individuals were taken into custody and charged with attempted murder, conspiracy to commit murder, aggravated battery, battery resulting in serious bodily injury, battery by means of a deadly weapon and intimidation with a deadly weapon:
+Moss, 43, is now charged with attempted murder in the shooting of Myers, in addition to conspiracy to commit murder, aggravated battery, battery resulting in serious bodily injury, battery with a deadly weapon, intimidation with a deadly weapon, and obstruction of justice.

 Please enable JavaScript to view this content.